with-ours/ingest-sdk-python/docs/OursPrivacyApi.md

 Track Events

-Track events from your server and native apps.
-We recommend our web client-side SDKs for most use-cases.
-But, if you need to track events from a server, use this endpoint.
+Track events from your server.
 Please include at least one of: userId, externalId, or email.
-We will use the provided information to create or associate the event with a user.
+These properties help us associate events with existing users.
+For all fields, null values unset the property and undefined values do not unset existing properties.

 ### Example